 Cyndi weaved through the crowd and headed toward a small shop by the east exit.
 She sighed out as she saw a long line.
 Yet she wasn’t about to give up.
 She knew only that shop sell those materials that the client requested so she had to make the sacrifice.
-She walked briskly to the end of the line and stationed herself behind a girl in a pink silk shirt and white capris.
+She walked briskly to the end of the line and stationed herself behind a girl in a pink silk blouse and white capris.
 Upon her arrival, the girl turned around and sent her a friendly.
 She returned the courtesy with one of her smiles.

 “It’s going to be a long wait,” The girl said, stating the obvious.